Adan-Fhima/CSE204-project-sales-forecasting/README.md

 # Machine Learning Project: Sales Prediction

-Welcome to the repository for my **Machine Learning Project**, focused on predicting sales using advanced data processing and modeling techniques.
+Welcome to the repository for our **Machine Learning Project**, focused on predicting sales using advanced data processing and modeling techniques.
 This project combines data integration, feature engineering, and analysis to develop a robust predictive model.

 ---